ohjelmistotekniikka-hy/ohjelmistotekniikka-hy.github.io/material/en_criteria.md

 - How large is large enough?
 - The course's [reference project]({{site.python_reference_app_url}}) would score about 2 points, since it's program logic is fairly straightforward and would get only one point for complexity
 - The scope cannot really be defined in terms of the number of classes, methods, or functions.
-It always dpeends on the type of application you are developing and its complexity
+It always depends on the type of application you are developing and its complexity
 - One way to extend your project and increase its complexity is to make it configurable with parameters.
 For example,
   - The filename or the databse name that the application writes to can be set by the user, instead of being hardcoded
   - In a game, levels of varying difficulty are not hardcoded but are read from files that can be modified by the user